-- A. To university officials, staff, and others engaged in activities on behalf of the University with a legitimate educational interest.
+A. To university officials, staff, and others engaged in activities on behalf of the University with a legitimate educational interest.
 The University discloses information to University officials, staff, and others whom the University has determined to have a legitimate educational interest.
 An individual has a legitimate educational interest if the individual needs to review an education record in order to fulfill his or her professional responsibilities to the University.
-Such individuals include officers of the University, faculty, administrative staff, law enforcement and medical and legal personnel, and may include contractors, consultants and professionals engaged by the University where disclosure of the information is necessary for such individuals to fulfill their duties and responsibilities to the University.
-In addition, these individuals may include UMMS students, persons from outside the University, and volunteers, who are requested to serve on an authorized committee or board of the University (such as a disciplinary committee or the Board of Trustees) or to otherwise perform authorized tasks for the University. - B. The information that has been designated as directory information.
-The University of Massachusetts defines directory information as: - 1.
-Student's name - 2.
+Such individuals include officers of the University, faculty, administrative staff, law enforcement and medical and legal personnel, and may include contractors, consultants and professionals engaged by the University where disclosure of the information is necessary for such individuals to fulfill their duties and responsibilities to the University, and volunteers, who are requested to serve on an authorized committee or board of the University (such as a disciplinary committee or the Board of Trustees) or to otherwise perform authorized tasks for the University.

+B. The information that has been designated as directory information.
+The University of

+Massachusetts defines directory information as:

+- 1. Student's name - 2.
 School or college - 3.
 Academic program (degree, major, specialty) - 4.
 Dates of attendance and or full-time/part-time status - 5.
 Degrees, certificates, honors, and awards received - 6.
 The most recent previous educational agency or institution attended by the student - 7.
 Acknowledgment of a student's participation in officially recognized activities and sports - 8.
 Weight and height of members of athletic teams - 9.
 Appointment as a resident assistant or community development assistant.